cosmicray001/cosmicray001/README.md

 ### Life is like riding a bicycle.
 To keep your balance, you must keep moving. — Albert Einstein.
+<span style="color:blue">some *Life is like riding a bicycle.
+To keep your balance, you must keep moving. — Albert Einstein.* text</span>
 ![image](https://github.com/cosmicray001/cosmicray001/blob/master/assets/dino.gif)
 <table>
     <tr>